SolidCaterpillar/SWEN225-Group-Project/README.md

 * The other bugs are all detected inside the JSON plugins and not in our code or implementations.

+IMPORTANT:
+Recorder Violates package/module dependency as they have implemented packages from Domain which they shouldn't have and this shows up in UML.

 ## Game Display